I spent years building this tiny home on wheels - and lived comfortably in it year-round for four years - but it’s time to set off on new adventures.

 Framing under the subfloor with R-7.7 2” rigid foam board insulation

-Removed, resealed, weather stripped, and reinstalled all seven slider windows
+Removed, resealed, weather stripped, and reinstalled all seven original slider windows

-VEVOR 12V 8KW diesel heater in external storage bay, piped to interior with central heating
+VEVOR 12V 8KW diesel heater in external storage bay, piped to interior with central heating.
+Requires repairs to fuel line and exhaust hose.

-Two Fantastic Fan roof vents with remotes, temp programming, and rain sensors
+Two Fantastic Fan roof vents with remotes, temp programming, rain sensors, and external vent covers (you can leave the fans open in the rain without getting water inside)

-Wired for 120V AC unit on the inside wall above the bed / back door
+Wired for 120V split level AC/heating unit on the inside wall above the bed / back door

 Two layers of Henry’s Tropicool on the full roof